Community Health Evangelism Training

 Learner-Centered – Focus on the learner, not the teacher.

-Action-Oriented – All learning is turning into action/application.
+Action-Oriented – All learning is turned into action/application.

-Spirit-Guided – Teaching is under the guidance of the Holy Spirit, who has absolutes that may need to be shared.
+Spirit-Guided – Teaching is under the guidance of the Holy Spirit, and always includes sharing of his eternal truths.

 The facilitator (leader) is there to involve the trainee in the learning process through skits, sketches, or “starters,” which pose a problem without giving any answer.
 The “starter” fosters discussion.
 Many times the larger group is broken into smaller groups for discussion of questions.
 Then each small group reports back what they have discovered.
 Trainers need to facilitate learning, starting where the participants are and building on what they know instead of traditional teaching which tells people what we think they need to know.